Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Cedar Brook Elementary School students will master rigorous academic standards to ensure college and career readiness.

 Strategy 1: Technology lab will be incorporated into the specials rotation.
-Technology software and technology devices will be purchased to support campus.

-Strategy's Expected Result/Impact: Learn how to type, use computer, technology tools/platforms, and software.
+Strategy's Expected Result/Impact: Students will learn how to type, use the computer, technology tools/platforms, and software to ensure college and career readiness.
+Support with online state testing.

 Staff Responsible for Monitoring: Digital Lab Monitor/ Associate Teacher Administration